alegouellec/anr-pops/_publications/2009-10-01-paper-title-number-1.md

 title: "Metabotypes of Pseudomonas aeruginosa Correlate with Antibiotic Resistance, Virulence and Clinical Outcome in Cystic Fibrosis Chronic Infections"
 collection: publications
 category: manuscripts
-permalink: /publication/2021-paper-title-number-1
+permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper explores the metabolic adaptation of Pseudomonas aeruginosa (P.a) in chronic infections of cystic fibrosis (CF) patients by using untargeted LC/HRMS-based metabolomics to analyze sequential bacterial isolates.
+The study demonstrates a correlation between high polyamine levels, increased P.a virulence, and respiratory function instability'
 date: 2021
 venue: 'Metabolites'
 slidesurl: 'http://academicpages.github.io/files/slides1.pdf'